 Can this be a true story?
-It is said that once there was a king who
+It is

 was exceedingly fond of hunting the wild beasts in his forests.
 One

 day he followed a stag so far and so long that he lost his way.
-Alone

 and overtaken by night, he was glad to find himself near a small